FixTweet/FxTwitter/README.md

 Telegram's embedding servers sometimes never even send us a request to embed a URL, possibly due to their servers being overloaded.
 If you have a link that is broken you can try one of FixTweet's other domains (`fxtwitter.com`, `pxtwitter.com`, `twittpr.com`) or use [Webpage Bot](https://t.me/WebpageBot) to try to clear the cache of the embed.

-### Why doesn't multi-image doesn't work in Telegram?

-We've temporarily paused multi-image on Telegram due to issues with its embedding service that can cause images to sometimes not show up at all. ([#15](https://github.com/dangeredwolf/FixTweet/issues/15))

 ### What if I don't want FixTweet to combine my Tweet's images together with multi-image?

 No problem!
 You can pick any specific photo from a Tweet using Twitter's own URL syntax (`/photo/1` is the first photo of a tweet) and we'll render you the full-resolution original image.